BNasmith/PTForsyth/PTFWorkofChrist.md

-What, then, did Paul mean by this recon- ciliation which is the backbone of the Church ?
+What, then, did Paul mean by this recon- ciliation which is the backbone of the Church?
 He meant the total result of Christ's life-work in permanently changing the relation between collective man and God.
 By reconciliation Paul